Rites and Reason Theatre: George Houston Bass

 George Houston Bass (1938-1990) son of a preacher, was born in Tennessee.
 Though he majored in mathematics at Fisk, his love for the arts came to the front as he studied theater and dramatic arts at Yale University.
 From 1959 to 1963, Bass served as secretary and literary assistant to Langston Hughes, and later became executor of Hughes' estate.
 In 1981, George Bass founded the Langston Hughes Foundation, and shortly thereafter in 1982 he became the managing editor of The Langston Hughes Review and executive director in 1986.
 In the 1970s, Bass was hired as an Africana Studies professor at Brown University.
 At Brown, he was the primary founder of the Rites and Reason Theatre.
 For Rites and Reason, he also served as a playwright, writing numerous plays including Black Masque and De Day of No Mo.

 Rhett S. Jones

 Jones, born in Chicago, Illinois, graduated from Brown University's master program in 1972 and 1976, receiving both a master's degree and a Ph.D. from the Ivy League university.
 Before getting his masters, he joined the Brown University faculty in 1969 as an associate professor of history and Afro-American studies.
 He eventually became the research director of Rites and Reason Theatre.

 Location

 Rites and Reason is currently housed at Churchill House, 155 Angell Street on Brown University's campus in Providence, Rhode Island.
 The building, which was originally built for the Rhode Island Women's Club in 1907, was purchased by Brown University in 1970.
 By 1972, it became the home for Brown University's Afro-American Society, Africana Studies Program, and the Graduate Minority Association.

+The theater was "renovated from the ground up" as part of an expansion of Churchill House in 2022-23.
+The renovation includes new curtains, seating, and a new lighting system.